iarovoi/AE-Render-with-alpha/README.md

-# AE render with alpha
+# AE Render with alpha
 AE script that allows to render videos with alpha channel using prebuilt template

 Instruction: